 Some people set up their account or accounts and never use them, others set them up and it seems like they are using them all day long.
 Everyone is different and no one way is right or wrong, just as friendships and relationships are as different as the people who share them.
 100 Incredibly Useful YouTube Channels for Teachers.
 YouTube has earned a reputation for featuring brain cell-slaughtering fare such as the truly abysmal Fred and playing host to the some of the most depressingly stupid comments this side of Yahoo!

 News.
 But for every participant liberally dishing out misspelled racist, sexist and homophobic talking points, there is at least one whose channel genuinely offers something provocative and educational.
 For teachers hoping to infuse multimedia into their classrooms, YouTube makes for an excellent starting point.
-Plenty of universities, nonprofits, organizations, museums and more post videos for the cause of education both in and out of schools.
-The following list compiles some of the ones most worthy of attention, as they feature plenty of solid content appealing to their respective audiences and actively try to make viewers smarter.
 A Problem-Solving Game For Teachers and Administrators.
 By Gayle Allen Earlier, I wrote about four activities teachers and school leaders can use to jump-start creative problem-solving in teams.

 Given the increased pressure on educators to innovate, the goals for each activity were to build or deepen skills associated with that work.
 Readers expressed particular interest in one of these activities, so I wanted to do a deep dive and provide additional information.
 Action Research Projects.
 How to Integrate Tech When It Keeps Changing.
 Asking if technology enhances learning is like asking if dogs are playful.